suyashmahar/suyash-thesis/Chapters/rpcool.typ

 === Handling Failures in RPCool
 <handling-failures-in-memrpc>

-#figure(image("../Figures/rpcool/rpcool-failures.svg", width: 80%),
+#place(top, float: true, [#figure(image("../Figures/rpcool/rpcool-failures.svg", width: 80%),
   caption: [
     #strong[Two possible failure scenarios in RPCool.] (a) Server crash results in an orphaned heap. (b) Client left with heaps after multiple servers crash.
   ]
 )
-<fig:rpcool-failures>\
+<fig:rpcool-failures>~])

-RPCool must be able to deal with the two major shared-memory failure scenarios: (a) if a server process that is not talking to any client dies, the heaps associated with it are leaked, as no process manages them anymore (@fig:rpcool-failures a) and (b) when a client application that connects to multiple servers; if one of these servers fails, the client might not free the associated heaps and retain a significant amount of shared memory (@fig:rpcool-failures b), consuming shared resources.
+RPCool must be able to deal with the two major shared-memory failure scenarios: (a) if a server process that is not talking to any client dies, the heaps associated with it are leaked, as no process manages them anymore (@fig:rpcool-failures#{}a) and (b) when a client application that connects to multiple servers; if one of these servers fails, the client might not free the associated heaps and retain a significant amount of shared memory (@fig:rpcool-failures#{}b), consuming shared resources.

 To address these challenges, RPCool uses leases and quotas.
 Every time a process maps a heap as part of a connection, it receives a lease from the orchestrator.
 Applications using shared memory heaps periodically renew their leases.
 When a process fails, the lease expires, and the orchestrator can notify other participants and clean up any orphaned heaps.
 Upon a failure notification, an application can either continue using the heap to access previously allocated objects or release it if it is no longer needed, freeing up resources.